Exposure compensation dial

 Restrictions may apply to camera settings depending on the mode and shooting conditions.

-Rotate or press the command dials to:
+Rotate or press the command dials to perform the operations listed below.

 Select menu tabs or page through menus.